Prison Time Calculator

 Prison Time Case Study Example

 Meet John, a fictional character sentenced to 8 years for a non-violent offense.
-His legal team uses the Prison Time Calculator to evaluate potential early release through good behavior credits and parole.
+His legal team uses the Prison Time Calculator to evaluate potential early release through good-time credit and parole.

-With 10% good behavior credits and parole eligibility at 60% of his sentence, John’s team calculates:
+With 10% good-time credit and parole eligibility at 60% of his sentence (no pretrial time), John’s team calculates:

 John’s family can now plan for his reintegration by aligning personal goals with projected timelines.

-In a second scenario, consider Jane, with a 5-year sentence and no parole eligibility.
-Her anticipated release in 4.5 years due to behavior credits highlights the tool’s versatility in varying legal contexts.
+In a second scenario, consider Jane, with a 5-year sentence, 10% good-time credit, and no parole eligibility entered.
+Her Maximum Served comes to 4.50 years (4 years, 6 months), highlighting the tool’s versatility in varying legal contexts.

 Pros and Cons of using Prison Time Calculator